The Centre for Army Leadership Podcast – Details, episodes & analysis

 Born in New Zealand, Warren began his rugby journey on the fields of his homeland, eventually earning a place in the All Blacks.
 His transition into coaching led to success across the Irish and English leagues before taking the helm of the Welsh national team from 2007 to 2019.
 Under his leadership, Wales secured three Six Nations Grand Slam titles and reached two Rugby World Cup semi-finals.
 Warren also made his mark as Head Coach of the British and Irish Lions, leading successful tours in 2013 and 2017.
 Now, he’s back with Wales, ready to inspire and lead the team once again.

-Episode 41 - The Sporting Edge: Building High Performing Teams - Jeremy Snape
+Episode 41 - The Sporting Edge: Building High Performing Teams with Jeremy Snape

 Season 1 · Episode 41